Coffee

 Coffee is a beverage brewed from roasted, ground coffee beans.
-Darkly colored, bitter, and slightly acidic, coffee has a stimulating effect on humans, primarily due to its caffeine content, but decaffeinated coffee is also commercially available.
+Dark-colored and bitter, coffee has a stimulating effect on humans due to its caffeine content; however decaffeinated coffee is also commercially available.
 There are also various coffee substitutes.

-Coffee production begins when the seeds from coffee cherries (the Coffea plant's fruits) are separated to produce unroasted green coffee beans.
+Coffee production begins when the seeds from coffee cherries, the Coffea plant's fruits, are separated to produce unroasted green coffee beans.
 The "beans" are roasted and then ground into fine particles.
 Coffee is brewed from the ground roasted beans, which are typically steeped in hot water before being filtered out.
 It is usually served hot, although chilled or iced coffee is common.
-Coffee can be prepared and presented in a variety of ways (e.g., espresso, French press, caffè latte, or already-brewed canned coffee).
-Sugar, sugar substitutes, milk, and cream are often added to mask the bitter taste or enhance the flavor.
+Coffee can be prepared and presented in a variety of ways, e.g., espresso, French press, caffè latte, or already-brewed canned coffee.
+Sugar, sugar substitutes, milk, and cream are often added and change the flavor.

-Though coffee is now a global commodity, it has a long history tied closely to food traditions around the Red Sea.
-The earliest credible reports of coffee drinking pertain to the plant's use among the Sufis of Yemen (southern Arabia) in the middle of the 15th century.
-Up to the end of the 17th century, most of the world’s coffee was imported from Yemen.
-But as the beverage gained in popularity, coffee started to be cultivated in Java in the 17th century, as well as in the Americas from the 18th century onward.
+Though coffee has become a global commodity, it has a history tied to food traditions around the Red Sea.
+The earliest reports of coffee drinking pertain to the plant's use among the Sufis of Yemen in southern Arabia in the middle of the 15th century.
+Up to the end of the 17th century, most of the world's coffee was imported from Yemen.
+As it gained in popularity, coffee started to be cultivated in Java in the 17th century and the Americas from the 18th century.

 The two most commonly grown coffee bean types are C. arabica and C. robusta.
 Coffee plants are cultivated in over 70 countries, primarily in the equatorial regions of the Americas, Southeast Asia, the Indian subcontinent, and Africa.
 Green, unroasted coffee is traded as an agricultural commodity.
-The global coffee industry is worth $495.50 billion, as of 2023.
+The global coffee industry was worth US$495.50 billion in 2023.
 In 2023, Brazil was the leading grower of coffee beans, producing 31% of the world's total, followed by Vietnam.
 While coffee sales reach billions of dollars annually worldwide, coffee farmers disproportionately live in poverty.
 Critics of the coffee industry have pointed to its negative impact on the environment, including clearing of land for coffee growing and water use.